-In Part A, a total of approximately 600 participants will be randomized in a 1:1:1 ratio to 3 groups (200 participants per group).
+In Part A, a total of approximately 400 participants will be randomized in a 1:1 ratio to 2 groups (200 participants per group)

-A sample size of 200 participants in each of 2 groups achieves > 85% power to detect an odds ratio of 1.8 using a two-sided alpha level of 0.05.
+A sample size of 400 participants (200 participants in each group) achieves > 85 % power to detect an odds ratio of 1.75 using a two-sided significance level of 0.05.

-The sample size of Part B is based on the anticipated need for RDV and current trends in the COVID-19 epidemic.
+The sample size for Part B is based on the anticipated need for RDV and current trends in the COVID-19 epidemic.